kunalkanojia/kunalkanojia.github.io/_posts/2016-08-14-java-scala-concurrency.markdown

 <script src="https://gist.github.com/kunalkanojia/1e4f0295bc2666ba9621106d022ec36e.js"></script>

 The above program is almost half the size of what our java program looks like and every method of it is async.
-Except for wrapping the login inside the future block, I did not write anything special.

 Method `getWordCountForFiles` uses for comprehension.
 For-comprehensions can be used to register new callbacks (to post new things to do) when the future is completed, i.e., when the computation is finished.